provable-things/ethereum-keys-sgx/README.md

 <!-- Can I link to the actual usage file here so it updates on changes? -->

 ```
     Intel SGX Ethereum Key Management CLI.
         Copyright: 2018 Oraclize.it
         Questions: greg@oraclize.it

     Usage:  ethkeysgx generate                                  [--keyfile=<path>]
             ethkeysgx show public                               [--keyfile=<path>]
             ethkeysgx show secret                               [--keyfile=<path>]
             ethkeysgx show address                              [--keyfile=<path>]
             ethkeysgx sign <message>                            [--keyfile=<path>] [-n | --noprefix]
             ethkeysgx verify <address> <message> <signature>    [--keyfile=<path>] [-n | --noprefix]
+            ethkeysgx destroy                                   [--keyfile=<path>]
             ethkeysgx                                           [-h | --help]

     Options:
         -h, --help          ❍ Show this usage message.
         --keyfile=<path>    ❍ Path to desired encrypted keyfile. [default: ./encrypted_keypair]
         -n, --noprefix      ❍ Does not add the ethereum message prefix when signing or verifying
                             a signed message.
 Messages signed with no prefix are NOT ECRecoverable!

     Commands:
         generate            ❍ Generates an secp256k1 keypair inside an SGX enclave, encrypts
                             them & saves to disk as either ./encrypted_keypair.txt in the
                             current directory, or at the passed in path.
         show public         ❍ Log the public key from the given encrypted keypair to the console.
         show secret         ❍ Log the private key from the given encrypted keypair to the console.
         sign                ❍ Signs a passed in message using key pair provided, otherwise uses
                             default keypair if it exists.
 Defaults to using the ethereum message
                             prefix and ∴ signatures are ECRecoverable.
        verify               ❍ Verify a given address signed a given message with a given signature.
+       destroy              ❍ Destroys a given key file's monotonic counters, rendering the keyfile
+                            unusable, before erasing the encrypted keyfile.
+Use with caution!
 ```
 &nbsp;

 ## __:wrench: Build it Yourself:__